 Caring for Koi Ponds

 Every thirty seconds, a koi pond is Pinned.
-Okay, I made that up, but seriously, does anyone else feel like koi ponds are the new it thing in landscaping and garden design?
+Okay, I made that up, but seriously, does anyone else feel like koi ponds are the new "it" thing in landscaping and garden design?
 Obviously, they’re beautiful, and they combine all the great parts of water features and gorgeous creatures in the garden, but don’t they kind of look like a maintenance nightmare waiting to happen?
 I’m imagining algae explosions, all my fish being eaten, plants running amok, and zombie uprisings from below.

 Let’s start with the basics: building.
 A koi pond isn’t just a plastic tub with some fish in it.
 Because it contains a delicate ecosystem of fish, plants, and beneficial bacteria, it needs to be designed and built with care.
-It should be at least three feet deep, with a dug-out design sloping towards a bottom drain that will feed to a filtration system.
+It should be at least 3' deep, with a dug-out design sloping towards a bottom drain that will feed to a filtration system.
 Before installing a liner, a layer of insulation (like carpeting, sand, or fine rock) should be installed to prevent zombie attacks—and roots.